oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Historical resolution {#historical-resolution}

-By design, the Status List mechanism only conveys information about the state of Reference Tokens at the time the Status List Token was issued.
+By default, the Status List mechanism defined in this specification only conveys information about the state of Reference Tokens at the time the Status List Token was issued.
 The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT, and their corresponding ones for the CWT representation.

-If support for historical status information is needed, this can be achieved by extending the request for the Status List as defined in [](#status-list-request) with a timestamp.
-There are strong privacy concerns that have to be carefully taken into considerations when providing a mechanism that allows historic requests for status information - see [](#privacy-relying-party) for more details.
-Support for this functionality is optional and Implementers are RECOMMENDED to not support historic requests unless there are strong reasons to do so and after carefully considering the privacy implications.
+If support for historical status information is required, this can be achieved by extending the request for the Status List as defined in [](#status-list-request) with a timestamp.
+This feature has additional privacy implications as described in [](#privacy-historical).

 To obtain the Status List or Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp.
 The response for a valid request SHOULD contain a Status List that was valid for that specified time or an error for the JWT and CWT variants and MUST contain a valid status list or an error for the unsigned option.